List of generating stations in British Columbia: Privately-owned hydroelectric stations

 This list includes all grid-connected hydroelectric generating stations not owned by the Crown Corporation BC Hydro.
 This list includes stations owned and operated by Independent Power Producers as well as by private utilities such as Nelson Hydro and FortisBC.
 In some cases, such as Lois Lake and Powell Lake, the electricity generated may be used solely for private industry, even if it is grid-connected.

 Other renewables

 Biomass, biogas and waste heat

 List of all biomass, biogas and waste heat power plants in British Columbia.

 Solar photovoltaic

 List of all solar photovoltaic power stations in British Columbia.

 Wind

 List of all wind farms in British Columbia.

 Natural gas

 List of all natural gas power plants in British Columbia.

 Off-grid

-List of all power plants in British Columbia serving loads in communities not connected to the North American power grid.
+List of all power plants in British Columbia serving loads in communities not connected to the Western Interconnection power grid.